Akuli/python-tutorial/answers.md

     - The last line should have a comma between the arguments, like `print('You entered:', something)`.

 2. The broken code has mostly the same issues as exercise 1.
+Here are the problems that excercise 1 doesn't have:

+    - The elif line is missing a `:` at the end.
-On the last line the comma is on the wrong side. `"bla bla,"` is a string that **contains** a comma, but `"bla bla",` is a string and a **separate** comma.
-In this exercise, the last line should be `print("I don't know what", something, "means.")`
+    - On the last line the comma is on the wrong side. `"bla bla,"` is a string that **contains** a comma, but `"bla bla",` is a string and a **separate** comma.
+In this exercise, the last line should be
+        `print("I don't know what", something, "means.")`

 3. We can simply ask the word with input and print `word * 1000`.